Multi-Order Monte Carlo IMEX hierarchies for uncertainty quantification in multiscale hyperbolic systems: Acknowledgments

 \section{Acknowledgments}

 This work has been written within the activities of the GNCS group of INdAM (Italian National Institute of High Mathematics), whose support is acknowledged.
 It has also been partially supported by ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union–NextGenerationEU.
-GB has been funded by the European Union–NextGenerationEU, MUR PRIN 2022 PNRR, Project No. P2022JC95T “Data-driven discovery and control of multiscale interacting artiﬁcial agent systems”.
-LP has been supported by the Royal Society under the Wolfson Fellowship “Uncertainty quantification, data-driven simulations and learning of multiscale complex systems governed by PDEs” and by MUR PRIN 2022, Project No. 2022KKJP4X “Advanced numerical methods for time dependent parametric partial differential equations with applications”.
 WB and LP also acknowledge the financial support from the International Centre for Mathematical Sciences (Universities of Edinburgh and Heriot-Watt) under the program Research-In-Groups 2025.

+GB has been funded by the European Union–NextGenerationEU, MUR PRIN 2022 PNRR Project No. P2022JC95T.
+WB received financial support by the Italian Ministry of University (MUR) with the PRIN Project 2022 No. 2022N9BM3N.
+LP has been supported by the Royal Society under the Wolfson Fellowship “Uncertainty quantification, data-driven simulations and learning of multiscale complex systems governed by PDEs” and by MUR PRIN 2022 Project No. 2022KKJP4X.